allforthe64/web50/wiki/entries/The Matterhorn.md

-A legendary mountain in Switzerland.
-The Matterhorn is also portrayed on the outside of the Toblerone candy bar.
+Legendary mountain in Switzerland, which is world renowned for its almost perfect pyramid shape and symmetry.
+Also found on the package of Toblerone candy bars.
+The mountain is located near the town of Zermatt.